All Episodes

 He'll be on a little bit after one o'clock today.

-Well, right at the start of the second hour, Fred Thompson uh has been asked by the White House to sort of shepherd the nomination of John Roberts through the confirmation process.
+Well, right at the start of the second hour, Fred Thompson has been asked by the White House to sort of shepherd the nomination of John Roberts through the confirmation process.

-Former senator from Tennessee, big time Hollywood actor, uh, and he will be here a little after uh one o'clock.
+And he will be here a little after one o'clock.

-Here's Zach in uh in Glen Allen, Illinois.
+Here's Zach in Glen Ellen, Illinois.

 Welcome, sir.